jostylr/webpage-examples/floating labels/floating.md

 ## Common

-The common css for all pages
+The common css for all pages.

     /* http://meyerweb.com/eric/tools/css/reset/
        v2.0 | 20110126